noahbenson/pcollections/README.md

 the immutable data structures of [Clojure](clojure.org) but built to resemble the native Python collections as closely as possible.
-The library is implemented in Python but employs the [`phamt`](https://github.com/noahbenson/phamt) (Persistent Hash Array Mapped Tries) library, which is implemented in C,to perform efficient low-level operations.
+The library is implemented in Python but employs the [`phamt`](https://github.com/noahbenson/phamt) (Persistent Hash Array Mapped Tries) library, which is implemented in C, to perform efficient low-level operations.

 The library implements three persistent types: `plist`, `pset`, and